bge-barcoding/gene_fetch/README.md

 - Taxonomic validation: validates fetched sequence taxonomy against input taxonomic heirarchy, avoiding potential taxonomic homonyms (i.e. when the same taxon name is used for different taxa across the tree of life).
 - Robust error handling, progress tracking, and logging, with compliance to NCBI API rate limits (10 requests/second).
 Caches taxonomy lookups for reduced API calls.
 - Handles complex sequence features (e.g., complement strands, joined sequences, WGS entries) in addition to 'simple' cds extaction (if --type nucleotide/both).
 The tool avoids "unverified" sequences and WGS entries not containing sequence data (i.e. master records).
-- 'Checkpointing': if a run fails/crashes, the script can be rerun using the same arguments and it will resume from where it stopped.
+- 'Checkpointing': if a run fails/crashes, gene-fetch can be rerun using the same arguments and parameters, and it will resume from where it stopped (unless `--clean` is specified).
 - When more than 50 matching GenBank records are found for a sample, the tool fetches summary information for all matches (using NCBI esummary API), orders the records by sequence length, and processes the longest sequences first.
 - Can output corresponding genbank (.gb) files for each fetched nucleotide and/or protein sequences